BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step K: Check Primary Storage (Spring)**

 Your digital assets are only protected if you actively maintain your backups.
-In Spring you're going to check your best protected Storage.
+Every Spring you're going to check your Primary Storage.

-[bring the Passport!]
-write new backup for passport (to exercise card)
+1. [  ] Collect your Passport, your iPhone, and ideally also a laptop Computer with a MicroSD Adapter.
+You'll also need a pen.
+2. [  ] Visit your Primary Storage.
+1. [  ] Make sure your printed SSKR share still exists.
+1. [  ] Make sure your printed account descriptor still exists.
+1. [  ] Make sure your instructions for heirs still exist.
+1. [  ] Check your Apple Information Sheet.
+   1. Use the PIN to log into your phone; if you realize it has changed, record the new PIN.
+   2. Use the Apple Login & Password to log in to your Apple account; if you realize it has changed, record the new info.
+   3. If you recorded an Apple Recovery Code, make sure it's still there and legible.
+1. [  ] Check your Passport PIN.
+   1. Use the PIN to log into your Passport; if you realize it has changed, record the new PIN.
+1. [  ] Backup your Passport[^46].
+   1. Choose Settings > Backup > Create Backup
+   2. Insert the MicroSD from the Primary Storage into your Passport
+   3. Create a New Backup
+1. Check your MicroSD on your Computer
+   1. If you were able to bring a laptop and MicroSD adapter, insert the MicroSD into the adapter and the adapter into the computer.
+   2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

 #### **Step L: Check Secondary Storage (Fall)**

-Your Secondary storage may be with friends or family, so Fall is a great time to visit them, and simulataneously check on that storage as well.
+Your Secondary storage may be with friends or family, so Fall is a great time to visit them, and simulataneously check on that online storage as well.
+(But make sure you do this _every fall_, whether you otherwise plan a visit or not!)

-[bring the Passport]
+1. [  ] Collect your Passport, your iPhone, and ideally also a laptop Computer with a MicroSD Adapter.
+You'll also need a pen.
+1. [  ] Visit your Secondary Storage.
+1. [  ] Make sure your printed SSKR share still exists.
+1. [  ] Make sure your printed account descriptor still exists.
+1. [  ] Make sure your instructions for heirs still exist.
+1. [  ] Backup your Passport[^46].
+   1. Choose Settings > Backup > Create Backup
+   2. Insert the MicroSD from the Secondary Storage into your Passport
+   3. Create a New Backup
+1. Check your MicroSD on your Computer
+   1. If you were able to bring a laptop and MicroSD adapter, insert the MicroSD into the adapter and the adapter into the computer.
+   2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

+#### **Step M: Update MicroSDs**

 ## Optional Steps

+[TODO: any optional steps]

+[metal?]

+### Optional Step: Use MicroSDs for SSKR Backup

+**Obstructed Adversary:** Key Fragility

+[incorporated]

 ### Optional Step: Use NFCs for SSKR Backup

 **Obstructed Adversary:** Key Fragility

-[write this up, say it's already there as "Resilience Improvement" because we see it as relatively central]

 ## Alternative Signing Devices